rafanas/Sharepoint-Related-List-New-Item-Autopopulate/README.md

-# Sharepoint-List-New-Item-Autofill
+# Sharepoint-Related-List-New-Item-Autopopulate

-Autofill and disable a child list look-up field for better user experience.
+This script autopopulates and disable the related look-up field of a list when creating a new item from its parent list for better user experience.